innovation-plantation/jsimugate/README.md

 Also be aware that simugate is much slower than jsimugate for larger circuits, and the GUI is quite different.
 In essence, simugate served as a prototype for jsimugate.

+Visit the Wiki at https://github.com/innovation-plantation/jsimugate/wiki

+or download and run at https://github.com/innovation-plantation/jsimugate/raw/master/jsimugate.jar